Tenancy deposit scheme

 Who runs the scheme?

-has appointed three scheme administrators operate the schemes; each of
+The Department for Social Development has appointed three scheme administrators to operate the schemes; each of

 these organisations provide both custodial and insurance schemes.